Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### unhold

-Takes a call off hold.
+Take a call off hold.

-The specified call to unhold must be locally held.
-If the call is not also remotely held, call media will be reconnected as it was before the call was held.

-The SDK will emit a `call:stateChange` event locally when the operation completes.
-The remote participant will be notified of the operation through a `call:stateChange` as well.
+Will resume any previously flowing media and trigger a `call:unheld` event.

 **Parameters**